iliaamiri/elisa-ilia/index.md

 {: .no_toc }
 ---

 Welcome to the basic guide of windows command.
-This documentation will help you get started with basic concepts and commands that will be used throughout your journey.
+This documentation will help you get started with basic concepts and commands that will be used throughout your journey of becoming a potential windows system admin.

 Windows is a closed-source, graphical, and paid Operating System owned and marketed by Microsoft and is widely used by both businesses and individuals.